freeCodeCamp/freeCodeCamp/README.md

 #### Legacy Certifications

 We also have 3 legacy certifications from our 2015 curriculum, which are still available.
-All of the required projects for these legacy certifications will remain available on freeCodeCamp.
+All of the required projects for these legacy certifications will remain available on freeCodeCamp.org.

 - Legacy Front End Development Certification
 - Legacy Data Visualization Certification